 Many consumer routers expose their admin interface at a local gateway address such as 192.168.1.1, which is reachable only from inside the network.
 From there, you can adjust Wi‑Fi settings, review connected devices, configure DNS, and manage firewall or port-forwarding rules.
 In our experience, the admin panel is where small security decisions quietly stack up—often without anyone realizing that “default settings” are still choices.

-Because router access controls protect the boundary between private and public networks, we encourage a few habits: change default admin credentials, keep firmware updated, and disable remote administration unless there’s a clear business need.
-For small teams hosting demos or prototypes from a home office, port forwarding can be tempting; still, exposing services directly to the internet increases scanning and attack surface fast.
-If external access is required, we usually recommend a managed tunnel or VPN workflow instead of opening inbound ports on a consumer router.
+Because routers protect the boundary between private and public networks, access controls matter.
+First, change default admin credentials.
+Next, keep firmware updated.
+Also, disable remote administration unless a clear business need exists.
+For small teams hosting demos from home offices, port forwarding can seem tempting.
+Still, exposing services directly to the internet quickly increases scanning and attack surface.
+When external access is required, we usually recommend a managed tunnel or VPN workflow instead.
+That is safer than opening inbound ports on a consumer router.

 IPv4 vs IPv6 formats: what changes and what stays the same